supabase/realtime/DEVELOPERS.md

 TENANT=review mise run db-rm     # removes its database
 ```

-`TENANT` defaults to `realtime-dev`, so those two commands reach the default tenant as well.
-Re-running `db-start`
+You don't need to set `TENANT`, but you can.
+It defaults to the checkout's directory name, so a worktree in
+`realtime.review` is the `realtime-review` tenant already, and a plain `realtime` checkout is `realtime-dev`.
-leaves an existing tenant's data and publication alone.
+Re-running `db-start` leaves an existing tenant's data and publication alone.

+`TENANT` isolates the test suite too, so `mix test` runs on its own database and tenant containers, next to that
+tenant's dev stack and clear of every other run.

 > **Note**
 > Supabase runs Realtime in production with a separate database that keeps track of all tenants.
 For local development, the compose setup creates the `_realtime` schema for you.